Hybrid-powered demonstrator vehicle

 The bi-directional VLR vehicle can accommodate 120 passengers, including 56 seated passengers.
 The railcars of the vehicle feature passenger climate control, CCTV cameras, and a passenger information system.
 Other passenger amenities include Wi-Fi and gadget charging points.

 Rail Vehicle Accessibility Regulations (RVAR)-compliant wheelchairs are also provided in the vehicle.
-Furthermore, the vehicle meets the requirements of persons with reduced mobility technical specification for interoperability (PRM TSI) standard.
+Furthermore, the vehicle meets the requirements of persons with reduced mobility technical specification for interoperability (PRM TSI) standards.

 The vehicle is powered by a modular propulsion system, which runs on an electric battery or diesel.